tomduck/pandoc-eqnos/README.md

 If you are prompted to upgrade `pip`, then do so.
 Installation errors may occur with older versions.
 The command you need to execute (as root) is

     python -m pip install --upgrade pip

+One user reported that they had to manually upgrade the `six` and `setuptools` modules:

+    pip install --upgrade six
+    pip install pandoc-eqnos

+This should not normally be necessary.

 You may test the installation as a regular user using the shell command